atcq1227/camusBot/README.md

 # camusBot
-a twitterbot that uses a prediction suffix tree to tweet algorithmically generated sentences based on Camus' "Jonas (or the Artist at Work)"
+a twitterbot that uses a markov chain to tweet algorithmically generated sentences based on Camus' "Jonas (or the Artist at Work)". requires lots of externals